djr41/codingTasks/README.md

-# codingTasks
+# Automatic Balancing for Rotating Machinery

-Matlab files to simulate an automatic balancer for rotating machinery
+Matlab files to simulate an automatic balancer for rotating machinery.

+The files numerically solve a set of ordinary differential equations that model the motion of a two-plane automatic ball balancer for rotating machinery.

+These files were used to produce some of the numerical simulations for my PhD thesis - thesis.pdf